What is a go-to-market strategy?

-Meaning, importance, examples, and how to
+Meaning, importance, examples, and how to build a GTM plan

 Think of a go-to-market strategy (sometimes referred to as a GTM strategy) as the north star that guides your product launch.
 In the same way you wouldn’t set off on a trip without directions, you shouldn’t embark on a product or service launch without a GTM strategy that takes into consideration the competition your brand faces, the marketing and promotional strategy that will bolster the launch, and a sales plan that makes sure your message and product are distributed appropriately.

-A GTM strategy is a step-by-step guide that helps you define, develop, and deliver your start-up’s business strategy.
+A go-to-market (GTM) strategy is a step-by-step guide that helps you define, develop, and deliver your start-up’s business strategy.
 Its purpose is to help you plan what to do to make the launch process successful by providing a road map for the actions you need to take.
 Every start-up’s GTM strategy will be unique in some ways, but many of the broader steps are almost always common.

 Specifically, a GTM strategy can help your brand understand its place in the larger industry you’re marketing within.
 Not only will a comprehensive GTM strategy take your competition into account, it will also look at research that helps your brand better understand its audience.